RESEARCH STARTER

 Adet’s efforts coincided with the 1796 US presidential election, the first contested election, between Adams and Jefferson.
 Just beforehand, Adet published a series of letters warning that Adams’s election would mean war with France, to sway voters toward Jefferson.
 That campaign failed too, largely because Adet lacked reach.
 His letters were distributed widely only in a few cities, such as Philadelphia, where Jefferson won the election.
 However, Adams still had sufficient support to win the Electoral College vote, by a narrow margin of three electoral votes.

 During the twentieth century, advances in communication and international mobility made it possible for foreign agents to undertake more complex efforts to undermine the American electoral system.
-Perhaps the most flagrant example of this occurred during World War II, when Britain and Germany sought to influence American politics to promote or discourage American intervention in the war, respectively.
+Perhaps the most flagrant example of this occurred during World War II, when Britain and Germany each sought to influence American politics to promote or discourage American intervention in the war, respectively.

-Meanwhile, the British government, which desperately needed US intervention to prevent occupation, engaged in efforts to manipulate the election in favor of the Democratic Party candidate, President Franklin D. Roosevelt.
+Meanwhile, the British government, which desperately needed US intervention to prevent occupation, engaged in efforts to manipulate the election in favor of the Democratic presidential candidate, President Franklin D. Roosevelt.
 Britain bugged and surveilled American governmental offices and published thousands of articles designed to promote America’s relationship with Britain and the idea of direct intervention.
 British agents not only tried to promote Roosevelt’s candidacy but also worked to promote Republican candidates who were sympathetic to intervention and to reduce support for isolationists, such as Republicans Thomas Dewey, Robert Taft, and Herbert Hoover.
 British agents even created a US public opinion organization known as Market Analysts, Inc., which regularly produced polls showing high levels of American approval for intervention.

-In October 2019 the Senate Intelligence Committee released the second half of its report on Russian electoral interference in 2016 and concluded that there had been a concerted effort to promote Trump’s presidential campaign.
-Specifically, the report stated, “This campaign sought to polarize Americans on the basis of societal, ideological, and racial differences, provoked real world events, and was part of a foreign government’s covert support of Russia’s favored candidate in the U.S. presidential election,” and went on to say that the tactics of the operation were “overtly and almost invariably supportive of then-candidate Trump.”
+In October 2019, the Senate Intelligence Committee released the second half of its report on Russian electoral interference in 2016 and concluded that there had been a concerted effort to promote Trump’s presidential campaign.
+Specifically, the report stated, “This campaign sought to polarize Americans on the basis of societal, ideological, and racial differences, provoked real world events, and was part of a foreign government’s covert support of Russia’s favored candidate in the US presidential election,” and went on to say that the tactics of the operation were “overtly and almost invariably supportive of then-candidate Trump.”
 The committee also reported that evidence indicated that the Russian troll farm was actively attempting to influence the 2020 presidential election.

 On October 21, 2019, Facebook announced that it had suspended three troll farm networks operated from Iran and another with connections to Russia’s IRA, all seeking to influence US users.
 One such IRA-linked network had been used to operate fifty separate Instagram accounts and one Facebook account, collectively reaching 246,000 followers, 60 percent of whom were in the United States.
 Much of the information published was directed at congresswoman Alexandria Ocasio-Cortez or presidential candidate Joe Biden, both Democrats.
+However, Trump and his Republican allies continually denied that Russian interference was significant and instead claimed that Democrats were trying to rig the 2020 election.
+Trump continued to level such claims, without providing supporting evidence, after losing his reelection bid to Biden.

 Election Interference Today

-As Trump and several Republican politicians contested Biden's win in the 2020 election, repeatedly and publicly claiming that the election had been fraudulent, the National Intelligence Council submitted its report on foreign threats to the 2020 election to executive and legislative officials in January 2021.
-As part of their assessment, the intelligence council found that Russian state-sanctioned influence had occurred once more in this election cycle, with efforts aimed at negatively impacting Biden's campaign, sowing further political divisiveness, and decreasing public confidence in the electoral process.
-At the same time, another country that had attempted to exert influence, in this case meant to harm Trump's reelection campaign but through similar tactics, was identified as Iran.
+The National Intelligence Council submitted its report on foreign threats to the 2020 election to executive and legislative officials in January 2021.
+As part of their assessment, the intelligence council found that Russia's state-sanctioned influence campaign had continued in this election cycle, with efforts aimed at negatively impacting Biden's campaign, sowing further political divisiveness, and decreasing public confidence in the electoral process.
+It was also noted that Iran had attempted to exert influence through similar tactics, but in this case intended to harm Trump's reelection campaign.
 Not long after the declassified release of the report, Biden's administration authorized sanctions against more than thirty Russian individuals and entities deemed to have been involved.
-In addition to sanctions leveled against Iran in late 2020 for alleged interference, the Treasury announced further individual and group sanctions against the country in late 2021 while the Department of Justice announced an indictment of two Iranian nationals for an organized disinformation campaign related to the election.
-Following a State Department announcement in July 2022 of a reward of up to $10 million offered for information on foreign interference in US elections, including, specifically, about the IRA and other actors, new sanctions against Russia were announced.
-Additionally, it was revealed that an intelligence community review had found that Russia had given more than $300 million to various political parties and others worldwide in interference attempts since 2014.
+Sanctions were also leveled against Iran for alleged interference in late 2020 and again in late 2021.

 These essays and any opinions, information, or representations contained therein are the creation of the particular author and do not necessarily reflect the opinion of EBSCO Information Services.